 School choice programs are aimed at serving those least served by the traditional public school system.
 The two modern programs in Milwaukee and Cleveland help poor and needy children.
 In Cleveland, students from low-income families receive larger scholarships.
-5,030 students participated in the program in the 2011-12 school year, and vouchers can be worth as much as $3,450 per student.
-Eligibility is determined by a family’s income; to receive a scholarship, the student’s family must be below 200 percent of the poverty line.
+6,377 students participated in the program in the 2013-14 school year, and vouchers can be worth as much as $4,250 per elementary school student, and $5,700 for students in high school.
+Priority is determined by family income; the student’s family income must be below 200 percent of the poverty line.
 Low-income students also have a better chance of winning the initial lottery.
 Because this lottery received considerable attention by the local press, low-income families were more likely to find out that they had won a scholarship.

-In Milwaukee, eligibility is limited to Milwaukee families with incomes at or below 175 percent of the federal poverty level.
-Though more students are eligible, over 20,000 students participated in Milwaukee’s voucher program in the 2010-11 school year, receiving an average voucher of $6,442.
-The original program’s participation was limited to 1.0 percent of MPS enrollment, but the cap will eventually be removed.
+In Milwaukee, eligibility is limited to Milwaukee families with incomes at or below 300 percent of the federal poverty level.
+Though more students are eligible, 24,938 students participated in Milwaukee’s voucher program in the 2013-14 school year, receiving an average voucher of $6,442.
+The original program’s participation was limited to 1.0 percent of MPS enrollment, but the cap has since been removed.